Kriz-hub/Holiday-Dialysis/README.md

 All titles also have some hover transition on it.
 For the smaller devices only icons and navigation have a hovering effect.

 ## Skeleton
 The wireframe was made in [Balsamiq](https://balsamiq.com/).
-My only thoughts first was to get it right on my laptop.
+My only thought first was to get it right on my laptop.
 I hadn't much of an idea how to get it on smaller devices.
 This were the early wireframes:
 * [Section1: Home](https://github.com/Kriz-hub/Holiday-Dialysis/blob/master/OldWireframes/Wireframe%201.png)
 * [Section2: About](https://github.com/Kriz-hub/Holiday-Dialysis/blob/master/OldWireframes/Wireframe%202.png )
 * [Section3: Contact](https://github.com/Kriz-hub/Holiday-Dialysis/blob/master/OldWireframes/Wireframe%203.png)